BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Before seeing a doctor, it may help if you keep a sleep diary for at least a week.
 You should write down the time you go to sleep, wake up and take short naps.
 You should also indicate how rested and alert you feel when you wake up in the morning: or how tired and sleepy you are during the day.
 Show the sleep diary to your doctor during your consult as this will greatly help his diagnosis.

-During consult, your doctor will ask questions pertaining to how you sleep and how you function (or nor function) in the daytime.
-Since your doctor will ask how loud and often you snore, or make choking/gasping sounds while you sleep, it is best to ask your partner or relative (who observe you while you sleep) to write down such episodes.
+During the consult, your doctor will ask questions about how you sleep and how you function (or not function) in the daytime.
+Since your doctor will ask how loud and often you snore, or make choking/gasping sounds while you sleep, it is best to ask your partner or relative (who observes you while you sleep) to write down such episodes.

 If anyone in the family has symptoms of or has been diagnosed with sleep apnoea, tell your doctor.